 In general, grandchildren do not have a legal right to inherit property from a grandparent.
 In some states, if the parent of the grandchild is deceased, however, the grandchild may have a statutory right to inherit property from a grandparent if the will does not contain an express statement of the intent to disinherit the grandchild.

 If you're still confused about inheritance rights or have a specific issue that isn't addressed in this article, it may be helpful to speak with an estate planning attorney in order to make the right decisions.
-You can get started today with a free legal evaluation of your particular issue.
+You can get started today by finding a local estate planning attorney who will represent your interests.